Amitmohanty11/bellabeat-data-analysis/README.md

 - line plots for BMI over time
 - BMI vs Weight (regression plot)
 - Distribution of BMI over all data
+- lineplot of total time in bed and total time asleep over time
+- total time asleep vs total time in bed (regression plot)
+- Distribution of total time asleep and total time in bed
+- comparisison of time asleep and time in bed

 ---